wattfource/automated-supbase-install-unraid/QUICK-START.md

 This will:
 1. Install all prerequisites (Git, Docker, Docker Compose)
 2. Run the interactive Supabase configuration wizard
-3. Deploy the complete Supabase stack
+3. Deploy the complete Supabase stack with analytics and monitoring

 ---